nrfconnect/sdk-nrf/doc/nrf/ug_esb.rst

    * If the node is a PTX:

      a.
-Add packets to the TX FIFO by calling :cpp:func:`esb_write_payload`.
+Add packets to the TX FIFO by calling :c:func:`esb_write_payload`.
      #.
-Depending on the value of :cpp:member:`esb_config::tx_mode` that was used in the most recent call to :cpp:func:`esb_init`, you might have to call :cpp:func:`esb_start_tx` to start the transmission.
+Depending on the value of :cpp:member:`esb_config::tx_mode` that was used in the most recent call to :c:func:`esb_init`, you might have to call :c:func:`esb_start_tx` to start the transmission.
      #.
 After the radio has received an acknowledgment or timed out, handle :c:macro:`ESB_EVENT_TX_SUCCESS`, :c:macro:`ESB_EVENT_TX_FAILED`, and :c:macro:`ESB_EVENT_RX_RECEIVED` events.

    * If the node is a PRX:

      a.
 Handle :c:macro:`ESB_EVENT_RX_RECEIVED` events as packets are coming in.
 	    Multiple packets might arrive in the RX FIFO between each event.
      #.
-To attach payloads to acknowledgment packets, add them to the TX FIFO using :cpp:func:`esb_write_payload`.
+To attach payloads to acknowledgment packets, add them to the TX FIFO using :c:func:`esb_write_payload`.
 	    The payload must be queued before a packet is received.
 		After a queued payload is sent with an acknowledgment, it is assumed that it reaches the other device.
 		Therefore, an :c:macro:`ESB_EVENT_TX_SUCCESS` event is queued.

-To stop the ESB module, call :cpp:func:`esb_disable`.
+To stop the ESB module, call :c:func:`esb_disable`.
 Note, however, that if a transaction is ongoing when you disable the module, it is not completed.
 Therefore, you might want to check if the module is idle before disabling it.